 Hydraulic fracturing involves pumping a mixture of mostly water and sand, and a small amount of additives, under high pressure into the reservoir to create fractures, or cracks, in the target rock formation.
 This increases the production rate and ultimate recovery of oil and natural gas from a well.
 Marathon Oil looks for ways to use less freshwater in our hydraulic fracturing operations without negatively impacting well performance and to minimize operational impacts on local watersheds.
 We pursue alternative sources for water, such as aquifers whose water supply does not meet standards for municipal or agricultural use, and evaluate technologies for recycling and treating produced water for reuse.

 To protect surface and groundwater resources and natural habitat, we manage and dispose of our produced fluid waste from hydraulically fractured wells in accordance with all federal, state and local regulations.
 Fluids are recovered and stored with care to minimize any spills or leaks.
 In addition, we reuse or dispose of these fluids at locations we have reviewed to verify vendors have proper permits and approvals to operate.
 Marathon Oil supports state-level disclosure of fracturing fluid components.
 We worked with other operators and trade organizations to implement FracFocus, a voluntary online chemical registry for hydraulically fractured wells.
 Marathon Oil has entered all of our wells drilled and hydraulically fractured in the U.S. in FracFocus, a total of 2,504 wells through December 2017.
 We encourage service companies that work with us to disclose their fracturing fluid components as well.
+Marathon Oil routinely contractually requires its service companies to disclose their fracturing components to FracFocus as well.
+Marathon Oil is unable to contractually require a service company to disclose those constituents which are protected by trade secret laws.*

 Featured This Year